Xuaner624/RBF-SAM/README.md

 **NOTE:** Please follow the installation of [OBM](https://github.com/likaiucas/OBM).

+Our experimental environment: `PyTorch 1.13.1, CUDA 11.6, MMDetection 2.3.0`

+Please refer to the `requirements.txt` file for the running environment of this code.

 ## Data Preparation

 * **The BONAI Dataset**: Please refer to the official link [jwwangchn/BONAI](https://github.com/jwwangchn/BONAI).
 * **The OmniCity-view3 Dataset**: Please refer to the official link [opendatalab/MLS-BRN](https://github.com/opendatalab/MLS-BRN.git).
 * **The Huizhou Test Set**: Please refer to the official link [likaiucas/OBM](https://github.com/likaiucas/OBM).

+## Model Checkpoints

+Coming soon.

 ## Train & Test